laszlocph/gimlet-documentation/src/pages/docs/tutorials/frontend/remix-deployment-tutorial.md

 # How to Deploy Remix Frontends with Gimlet

-Remix is a Javascript framework for frontend applications.
+Remix is a React framework for frontend applications.
 You can deploy it with Gimlet.

 ## Step 1: Getting Started with Gimlet